 In addition, student representatives shall be members of all faculty and administrative committees related to students' concerns; such student representatives shall have a vote as committee members.

 Students shall have the right to have their academic records treated in a confidential and responsible manner with due regard to the personal nature of the information these records contain.
 Students' records will be released only on the written consent of the students or as provided by law.
 Learn more about access to student records.

 Students shall have the right of protection against prejudiced or capricious academic evaluation.
 At the same time, students are responsible for maintaining standards of academic performance established in advance for each course in which they are enrolled.

-Students shall have the right to file a grievance as outlined in Los Rios Regulation R-2412, in the event of an alleged breach of their rights.
+Students shall have the right to file a grievance as outlined in Administrative Regulation R-2412: Student Grievance Procedures, in the event of an alleged breach of their rights.
 Folsom Lake College's designated grievance officer will hear grievances of students who believe their academic rights have been denied or violated.